sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(next).toEqual({breakfast: 'none', lunch: {drinks: ['coffee']}}) -->

-Here, we’re keeping only the first level of properties of the initial object: `lunch` and `drinks` will have only the new properties.
+In the code above, we keep only the first level of properties of the initial object: `lunch` and `drinks` will have only the new properties.

 On top of that, the spread and `Object.assign()` only do shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.